TomasRan/awesome-menu/README.md

 It supports unlimited level.

-It supports custom style.
+It supports customized style.
 You can customize different style for each level.

 It supports customized submenu expansion style.
 All what you should do is passing a kind of expansion event, or a kind of fold event.